 Configure Report Server URLs (SSRS Configuration Manager)

-In Reporting Services, URLs are used to access the Report Server Web service and Report Manager.
-Before you can use either application, you must configure at least one URL each for the Web service and Report Manager.
+In Reporting Services, URLs are used to access the Report Server Web service and the web portal.
+Before you can use either application, you must configure at least one URL each for the Web service and the web portal.
 Reporting Services provides default values for both application URLs that work well in most deployment scenarios, including side-by-side deployments with other Web services and applications.

 If you installed the default configuration, URLs were created automatically using the default values.